 The business is required to implement processes and procedures in order to collect its outstanding debt in a manner that is consistent with the credit terms provided.

-In cases where collection is delayed or is not possible, each business is required to record a provision or write off of the debt.
+In cases where collection is delayed or is not possible, each business is required to record a provision or write-off of the debt.
+No significant changes during the reporting period.